-In addition in December of 2014 the Board of Supervisors passed resolution 463-14, which allows for the SFPUC to obtain contracts on some of its current utility poles for wireless communication systems.
+In addition, the Board of Supervisors passed resolution 463-14 in December 2014 which allows for the SFPUC to obtain contracts on some of its current utility poles for wireless communication systems.
 The revenue from these leases is to be used for the City's street light program.
-A possible use of these funds could therefore be towards street light replacement as the current utility poles are taken down and replaced with new street lights.
+A possible use of these funds could be towards street light replacement as the current utility poles are taken down and replaced with new street lights as well.

-&lt;sup>23 Columbia Telecommunications Corporation.
+&lt;sup>24 Columbia Telecommunications Corporation.
 (Jan.
 2007) Fiber Optics for Government and Public Broadband: A Feasibility Study.
 City and County of San Francisco